 I would like to automate the assessment of my infrastructure on a regular basis.
-Do you provide an automated way to submit assessments?
+Do you provide an automated way to set up assessments?

 Can I schedule security assessments to run at certain dates and times?

-Yes.
-Amazon Inspector assessments can be triggered by any Amazon CloudWatch Event.
-You can set up a recurring Schedule event with either a simple fixed recurring rate or a more detailed Cron expression.
+Yes, you can set up a simple recurring schedule for assessments in your assessment template.
+And Inspector assessments can be triggered by any Amazon CloudWatch Event.
+You can set up custom schedules with either a fixed recurring rate or a more detailed Cron expression through CloudWatch Events.

 Can I trigger security assessments to run based on an event?

 Yes.
 You can use Amazon CloudWatch Events to create event patterns which monitor other AWS services for actions to trigger an assessment.
 For example, you can create an event which monitors AWS Auto Scaling for new Amazon EC2 Instances being launched, or monitors AWS CodeDeploy notifications for when a code deployment has been successfully completed.
 Once CloudWatch Events have been configured against Amazon Inspector templates, these assessment events will be displayed in the Inspector console as part of your assessment templates so you can see all of the automated triggers for that assessment.

 Can I set up Amazon Inspector assessments through AWS CloudFormation?